All leaders have different styles. CEOs are leaders and it’s evident they too develop unique styles.

 Right or wrong, I’ll leave it to the leadership experts to mull.
 There’s a credible argument to be made, if a CEO is too worried about the public face, they aren’t focused on the job.
 There’s a credible counter argument too.

-One thing is clear to me is that those who choose to engage usually make a remarkable difference we can all see.
-They can influence minds and change views with a 30 minute phone call.
+It is clear that those who choose to engage social media usually make a remarkable difference we can all see.
+They can influence minds and change views with a 30-minute phone call.
 They can make a new friend, with a little chat on Twitter.
 They can influence public policy — for better or worse — with a trip to congress.

 If you enjoyed this post, you might also like: